chuahb72/Forex_Predictor/README.md

 - One should only trade what one is ready to lose.
 - Past results will not guarantee future gains/losses
 - The developer will not be responsible for any losses incurred by any users
-- Any trading advice given during the course of development is just for illustrations only.
+- Any trading advice given during the course of development is just for education and illustrations only.

 # Forex Basics: Reward-Risk Ratio
 It is impossible to profit at every trade.
 Traders objective is to accumulate more wins than losses (net positive) over any time period.<br>